16A Canns Lane, Hethersett, Norfolk.

 Proposed Development: Two storey residnetial unit.

 Following an initial planning approval for a new build single-storey unit the applicant wanted to maximise the development potential of the plot which was a former allotment.
-Having previously been turned down for a two-storey residential unit.
+Having previously been turned down for a two-storey residential unit by South Norfolk and Broadland Council En-Plan were appointed to assist with this property development.

 The planning application is for the construction of a two storey detached dwelling on a plot of land which has been used informally as an allotment, this has been an informal agreement with the landowners.
 The plot of land is open to the road.
 The site is within an established residential area, is bounded by properties of varying sizes including a chalet style dwelling to the north west, with a terrace of older cottages to the south west (rear), and with larger two storey detached dwellings to the south east.
 Two storey detached properties are located opposite the site.
 The area is characterised by established tree and hedge planting and there is an area TPO in place which separates the application site from properties in Whitegates Close to the south west.